Umekita Park (tentative name)

 café & Restaurant Building

-Eating and drinking facilities where people can rest and relax while enjoying Reflection Lawn’s high-quality grassy open space and events.
+Eating and drinking facilities where people can rest and relax while enjoying events on the high-quality turf of the Great Lawn.

 Next Innovation Museum (tentative name)